gavinpardoe/DEP-Enrolment/README.md

 Screenshot to be added

 ### Editing in Xcode

+**Im only going to list some of the basic changes that can be made, to list everything would take a lot of documentation!**

 Download and open the project in Xcode.
 The navigation pane on the left will list various files: